 Eventually the thick green veil of undergrowth abates, revealing a large cleared area with bamboo and palm huts; the object of our search.
 Amado tells us to wait while he approaches the tribe’s chief, who must be acknowledged before entering the village.
-After asking of the chief’s health and that of his wives, Amado returns with permission for us to approach, and in doing so many of the villagers simply vanish like ghosts into the jungle, as the Tsachila tend to shy away from contact with outsiders.
+After asking of the chief’s health and that of his wives, Amado returns with permission for us to approach, and in doing so, many villagers simply vanish like ghosts into the jungle, as the Tsachila tend to shy away from contact with outsiders.

 What a sight!
 This diminutive, eye-popping tribe has quite the mop on top, with paprika coloured hair plastered down with a mixture of grease and the red juice extracted from the seeds of the achiote tree.
 Their bodies have a frightening war paint look, painted with red and blue horizontal stripes thought to protect against evil spirits.
 We wonder if perhaps the tribe’s unease may be a result of our cadaver-like skin!

 With permission, I now find myself in a somewhere south of sane scenario of standing inside the jungle hut of the tribe’s shaman.
 My boyhood dreams are becoming a reality!
 The dirt floor hut contains only a few odd items including knives, feathers, live birds, unrecognizable herbs, and a pile of the red berries used to colour their hair.
 We also notice a few cooking pots, which to our relief, are not large enough to fit a human!